recommenders-team/recommenders/tests/README.md

 <details>
 <summary><strong><em>Integration tests</em></strong></summary>

-Integration tests make sure that the program results are acceptable
+Integration tests make sure that the program results are acceptable.

+**Note that the next instructions execute the tests from the root folder.**

 For executing the Python integration tests: